 Davis hoped the walk would dispel common myths about human trafficking.

 "About 90 percent of these women are victims.
-Sex workers are victimized, then society legitimizes the abuse.
+Sex workers are victimized, and then society legitimizes the abuse.
 The neighbors' anger gets misrepresented and makes the problem worse," Davis said.